 This model is about selling the same experience but with different promises.
 For example, Disney has its theme park, but it also has its movie franchise, merchandise, and so on and so forth.
 And while each extension has its own promise, it’s always, according to Jeffrey, “the same experience”—the Disney magic.

-There are plenty of pros to brand extensions, one of them being that it allows you to use your existing brand name and reputation to introduce new products or services.
+There are plenty of pros to brand extensions, one of which is that they allow you to use your existing brand name and reputation to introduce new products or services.
 This will save time and resources that would otherwise be required to build a new brand from scratch.

 Moreover, this model can help increase customer loyalty, as customers are more likely to try new products from a brand they already trust.